Control-enhanced quantum metrology under Markovian noise: Framework

 \section{Framework}

-Consider the task of estimating the parameter $x$ in a general form of Hamiltonian $\mathcal{H}_0(x)$ under specific Markovian noises.
-The standard metrology scheme is to first prepare the system at some theoretically optimal probe state $\rho_0$, then interact it with the encoding dynamics $\varepsilon_x$, finally perform suitable measurements, as shown in Fig. \ref{theory}(a).
-However, the metrology performance can be greatly affected by theses noises, and how to manipulate available resources to achieve best precision is challenging.
-It has been verified that the ancilla-assisted scheme \cite{DF14,HM16,WW18,HM18}, as shown in Fig. \ref{theory}(b), moderately improves the metrology performance by entangling the system with the ancillary qubit, but needs extra qubit resources and joint measurements.
+Consider the task of estimating the parameter $x$ in the general form of Hamiltonian $\mathcal{H}_0(x)$ under specific Markovian noises.
+The standard metrology scheme is to first prepare the system at some theoretically optimal probe state $\rho_0$, then have it interacts with the encoding dynamics $\varepsilon_x$, and finally perform suitable measurements, as shown in Fig. \ref{theory}(a).
+However, the metrology performance can be greatly affected by noises, and determining how to manipulate available resources to achieve the best precision is challenging.
+It has been verified that the ancilla-assisted scheme \cite{DF14,HM16,WW18,HM18}, as shown in Fig. \ref{theory}(b), moderately improves the metrology performance by entangling the system with the ancillary qubit but needs extra qubit resources and joint measurements.
 Here, we propose a practical control-enhanced scheme to alter the encoding dynamics such that the noises can be resisted for better metrology, as shown in Fig. \ref{theory}(c).
-With iteratively refreshed controls interacted with the encoding dynamics, the optimal resultant state can be automatically discovered which are less sensitive to the noises.
+With iteratively refreshed controls interacting with the encoding dynamics, the optimal resultant state can be automatically discovered, which is less sensitive to the noises.
 In the following, we describe our control-enhanced scheme in detail.